Karen Miyama

 Karen Miyama (美山加恋, Miyama Karen) is a Japanese actress and voice actress.
 She used to be part of the Gekidan Tohai talent agency, and is now part of Horipro talent agency.
 She portrayed the young Ann Uekusa in the live-action drama Sand Chronicles.
-In anime, she provided the voice of title character Momo Miyaura in the 2011 film A Letter to Momo, and she provides the voice of main character Ichika Usami Cure Whip in Kirakira PreCure a la Mode.
+In anime, she provided the voice of title character Momo Miyaura in the 2011 film A Letter to Momo, and she provides the voice of main character Ichika Usami Cure Whip in Kirakira PreCure a la Mode and the voice Maika Chōno in Aikatsu Friends!.